ERnsTL/osi-stack/doc/03 correct clnp inactive protocol subset.md

 * Keeping track of connections DID (?
 TODO find it again)
 * Routing table dump as in https://datatracker.ietf.org/doc/rfc1574/
 * Implementation of ES-IS protocol (subnetwork coordination? finding other hosts and routes?).
+* Do End systems (ES) also send Hello's to each other?
+What do they do when they receive such and no Intermediate System (IS AKA Router) is present?
 ---
 04:
 * Change implementation to start of Non-Segmenting Protocol subset: